 4. Increase Your Credit Limit

-If your credit card company wishes to increase your credit limit, embrace it joyfully as a higher credit limit reduces your credit utilization without any effort on your part.
+If your credit card company wishes to increase your credit card limit, embrace it joyfully as a higher credit limit reduces your credit utilization without any effort on your part.
 Besides, a higher credit limit is handy for emergencies unless you cannot control your urge to splurge, in which case a lower credit limit may be better for you.

 5. Review Your Credit Report Regularly